Inpatient Rehab in Missouri

 Preferred Family Healthcare Inc - Kansas City, MO

-Preferred Family Healthcare Inc is an inpatient drug and alcohol rehab located in Kansas City, Missouri.
+Preferred Family Healthcare Inc is a residential rehab center situated in Kansas City, MO.

 Location: 8333 East Blue Parkway, Kansas City, MO 64133 in Jackson County